cyraxx/amsplugins/README.md

 There are actually two separate plugins for two separate use cases:
 * The **chain** plugin.
 It chain-loads Adobe's original access plugin and passes off any connection from FMLE to that plugin so that the usual user/password authentication system can be used.
 However, it also fixes the big security problem that Adobe's plugin has by revoking write access for all non-FMLE clients so they won't be able to publish.
 Use this plugin if you only use encoders supporting Adobe's FMLE authentication system (such as FMLE and Wirecast).

 * The **key** plugin.
-It requires all clients with certain user-agents that are regarded as publishers (FMLE, Wirecast, others can be added if needed) to supply a valid key with the RTMP URL they're connecting to.
+It requires all clients with certain user-agents that are regarded as publishers (FMLE, Wirecast, others can be added if needed) to supply a valid key as part of the RTMP URL they're connecting to.
 This is a little less secure than the chain plugin because the key will be transmitted in plain text but gives you more flexibility because it works with any regular RTMP client.

 ##### Couldn't the same thing be done with server-side ActionScript or by using an auth plugin instead of an access plugin?
 Yes, but not if you're running the (less expensive) AMS Standard Edition which doesn't support either of those.
 Basically, the only way to run custom code in AMS Standard is with access plugins like these.